danielharrell/SumLect2015/Lost_Idea_LA.md

 will be left speaking inarticulately, reading inattentively, reasoning ineffectively, or thinking uncreatively, if you choose another kind of education---say, to pursue a degree in computer programming?
-The implication can seem not just incredible, but insulting; and it risks the very elitism that made sense of losing the traditional idea of a liberal art in the first place.
-Or perhaps nothing is meant against another form of education when it is said what you can learn in a liberal education.
+This is doubtful.
 But if so, then what again distinguishes a liberal education from any education?

 The same problem emerges from the attempt to distinguish a liberal education on higher-sounding grounds.
 In [one of